streamnative/function-mesh-website/docs/reference/crd-config/function-crd.md

 | Type | Description |
 | --- | --- |
 | Java runner | The Java runner is based on the base runner and contains the Java function instance to run Java functions or connectors.
-The `streamnative/pulsar-functions-java-runner` Java runner is stored at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-java-runner) and is automatically updated to align with Apache Pulsar release.
+The `streamnative/pulsar-functions-pulsarctl-java-runner`(`streamnative/pulsar-functions-java-runner` will be deprecated) Java runner is stored at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-pulsarctl-java-runner) and is automatically updated to align with Apache Pulsar release.
 | Python runner | The Python runner is based on the base runner and contains the Python function instance to run Python functions.
 You can build your own Python runner to customize Python dependencies.
-The `streamnative/pulsar-functions-python-runner` Python runner is located at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-java-runner) and is automatically updated to align with Apache Pulsar release.
+The `streamnative/pulsar-functions-pulsarctl-python-runner`(`streamnative/pulsar-functions-python-runner` will be deprecated) Python runner is located at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-pulsarctl-python-runner) and is automatically updated to align with Apache Pulsar release.
 | Golang runner | The Golang runner provides all the tool-chains and dependencies required to run Golang functions.
-The `streamnative/pulsar-functions-go-runner` Golang runner is located at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-java-runner) and is automatically updated to align with Apache Pulsar release.
+The `streamnative/pulsar-functions-pulsarctl-go-runner`(`streamnative/pulsar-functions-go-runner` will be deprecated) Golang runner is located at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-pulsarctl-go-runner) and is automatically updated to align with Apache Pulsar release.

 ## Image pull policies